handlerww/dbaas-docs/migrate-from-aurora-full-backup.md

 # Migrate from Amazon Aurora MySQL to TiDB Cloud using Dumpling and TiDB Lightning

-This document describes how to migrate your data from Amazon Aurora MySQL to [TiDB Cloud](https://pingcap.com/products/tidbcloud) using the open-source [Dumpling](https://docs.pingcap.com/tidb/stable/dumpling-overview) and [TiDB Lightning](https://docs.pingcap.com/tidb/stable/tidb-lightning-overview) tools.
+This document describes how to migrate your data from Amazon Aurora MySQL to [TiDB Cloud](https://pingcap.com/products/tidbcloud) using [Dumpling](https://docs.pingcap.com/tidb/stable/dumpling-overview) and [TiDB Lightning](https://docs.pingcap.com/tidb/stable/tidb-lightning-overview) tools.
 Dumpling exports data from any MySQL-compatible database, and TiDB Lightning imports it into TiDB.
 You can smoothly migrate data to TiDB from any MySQL-compatible database.

-Comparing to migrating data in bulk, this method will do less effect on online service.
+> **Note:**
+>
+> Because you have to stop writing data while exporting data to the Aurora database to keep the consistency, the method in this article is usually used for importing data from an offline database.
+If you want to migrate data from an online database, you'd better go to refer the document [Migration from Amazon Aurora to TiDB Cloud online with DM](migrate-from-aurora-online.md) or [Migrate from Amazon Aurora MySQL to TiDB Cloud in Bulk](migrate-from-aurora-bulk-import.md).

 To migrate data, do the following: